HL7/fhir-shorthand/input/pagecontent/reference.md

 * If the first line or last line contains only whitespace (including newline), discard it.
 * If any other line contains only whitespace, truncate it to zero characters.
 * For all other non-whitespace lines, detect the smallest number of leading spaces and trim that from the beginning of every line.

-#### References

-FHIR resources contain [two types of references](https://www.hl7.org/fhir/references.html) to other resources:

-* Resource references
-* Canonical references

-FSH represents resource references using the syntax `Reference({resource})`.
-FSH will not accept the name of a resource where a Reference type is required; i.e., `Reference()` is required.

-Canonical references refer to a standard URL associated with a FHIR resource.
-For elements that require a canonical reference, FSH will accept a URL, `Canonical({name})` or `Canonical({id})`, where `name` and `id` refer to items defined in the same FSH project.
-Implementations shall interpret `Canonical()` as an instruction to construct the canonical URL for the referenced item using the IG's canonical URL. `Canonical()` therefore enables a user to change the IG’s canonical URL in a single place with no other changes needed to FSH definitions.

 #### Coded Data Types